-Peter Elworth sits bored at his desk dreaming ... dreaming of sunshine.
-Looking out of the lone classroom window the sickly leaves of the gnarled old Roan tree catch his eye as they flutter against the steely sky.
+Peter Elworth sat, bored, at his desk, dreaming ... dreaming of sunshine.
+Looking out of the lone classroom window, the sickly leaves of the gnarled old Roan tree caught his eye as they fluttered against the steely sky.

-Turnkas’ droning voice fades as Peter makes his way slowly to the Prefects office, his foot steps a dull echo in the hallway.
+Turnka’s droning voice faded as Peter made his way slowly to the Prefect’s office, his footsteps a dull echo in the hallway.

-In the Prefects office Peter had endured the twenty minute triad in stiff silence letting the dogma wash over him to drift with the draft unheeded out through the chill cracks in the window frame.
+Peter had endured the twenty-minute tirade in stiff silence letting the dogma wash over him to drift with the draft unheeded out through the chill cracks in the window frame.

 Outside the training center the evening shadows had lengthened somewhat, making sundials of buildings and trees.
-He made his way to Eisenrich St. to wait for Charlotte to finish her day in the girls center, her building sat like a fat H across the street from Victory park where the rusted swings creaked forlornly in the growing breeze.
-A cleaner-drone turned the corner whipping the early leaf-fall into a wet frenzy as its vacuum and brushes tried in vain to keep the streets clean, its electric motor purring like a happy cat.
-Somewhere inside a loud buzzer sounded, Burrzz, burrrrzz, burrzz and on it went.
-The students flowed down and out from beneath the crossbar of that squat dominant H,a slow rolling wave of gun-barrel coloured uniforms.
-It wasn’t difficult to pick her out amongst the monochrome throng, her face alone lifted to the sky as if reading mystical messages in the shafts of sharp light cutting through the gloomy sky.
-Charlotte Cothe also moved differently as if somehow afloat.
-Strong and lithe in movement, almost skipping down the blue basalt steps and faster still once she caught his eye.
+He made his way to Eisenrich St to wait for Charlotte to finish her day in the girls center.
+Her building sat like a fat H across the street from Victory park, where the rusted swings creaked forlornly in the growing breeze.
+A cleaner-drone turned the corner, whipping the early leaf-fall into a wet frenzy with its spinning brushes, as it tried in vain to keep the streets clean, its electric motor purring like a happy cat.
+Somewhere inside the building a loud buzzer sounded, burrzz, burrrrzz, burrzz and on it went.
+The students flowed down the stairs and out from beneath the crossbar of that squat H,a slow rolling wave of gun-barrel coloured uniforms.
+It wasn’t difficult to pick her out amongst the monochrome throng.
+Her face alone was lifted to the sky, as if reading mystical messages in the shafts of sharp light cutting through the gloomy sky.
+Charlotte Cothe also moved differently, as if somehow she was afloat.
+Strong and lithe in movement, almost skipping, down the blue basalt steps and faster still once she caught his eye.
 Peter grinned despite himself.

 ’Kind of, um, I had a little trouble with the crow again!’